bayramsoltan/MyAudiClone/README.md

-#MyAudiClone
+MyAudiClone

 This project is a clone of Audi's website, created using HTML, CSS, and JavaScript.
 The purpose of this project is to showcase my web development skills and to practice building a responsive, feature-rich website.

+Technologies Used HTML

+CSS

+JavaScript

+Bootstrap

-Technologies Used HTML/ CSS/ JavaScript/ Bootstrap/ Font Awesome Screenshots
+Font Awesome

 Installation To install and run this project locally, follow these steps: